 - More WordPress installations.
 (For example, in subdirectories.)

 You can also specify whether to backup files by using the tag .donotbackup in the file name.
-You can make these files yourself if necessary to prevent specific directories from being backed up.
-If a directory named donotbackup is added, all files in that directory will be excluded.
+If necessary, you can make these files yourself to prevent specific directories from being backed up.
+If a directory named donotbackup is added, all files will be excluded.

 Check that you’re using the most recent version of WP and that your site is publicly available.
 If you’re using a local installation, use Jetpack’s developer mode.
 You should also double-check that your web host supports PHP 5 or later (if not, it’s time to upgrade!).

 The easiest way to install Jetpack is to use the online installer.
-First, let’s do a quick walkthrough:
+But, first, let’s do a quick walkthrough:

 - Start by entering your site’s URL, for example, www.mywebsite.com.
 Then click “Start Installation” — Jetpack will automatically check if your site is compatible.

-- Click “Install Jetpack” on the next page.
-This will lead you to your WordPress dashboard.
+- Click “Install Jetpack” on the next page, and this will lead you to your WordPress dashboard.
 Here you must click “Install Plugin” to complete the process.

 - Click “Activate” after the plugin has been installed.